 Variable and floating rate securities are securities that pay interest at rates that adjust whenever a specified interest rate changes and/or that reset on predetermined dates (such as the last day of a month or a calendar quarter).
 In addition to senior loans, variable- and floating-rate instruments may include, without limit, instruments such as catastrophic and other event-linked bonds, bank capital securities, unsecured bank loans, corporate bonds, money market instruments and certain types of mortgage-related and other asset-backed securities.
-The Portfolio may invest in floating rate debt instruments ("floaters") and engage in credit spread trades.
+Each Underlying PIMCO Fund may invest in floating rate debt instruments ("floaters") and certain Underlying PIMCO Funds may engage in credit spread trades. .
 A credit spread trade is an investment position relating to a difference in the prices or interest rates of two bonds or other securities, in which the value of the investment position is determined by changes in the difference between the prices or interest rates as the case may be, of the respective securities.
 Variable and floating rate securities generally are less sensitive to interest rate changes but may decline in value if their interest rates do not rise as much, or as quickly, as interest rates in general.
 Conversely, floating rate securities will not generally increase in value if interest rates decline.
-The Portfolio may also invest in inverse floating rate debt instruments ("inverse floaters").
+Certain Underlying PIMCO Funds may also invest in inverse floating rate debt instruments ("inverse floaters").
 An inverse floater may exhibit greater price volatility than a fixed rate obligation of similar credit quality.
-The Portfolio may invest up to 5% of its total assets in any combination of mortgage-related or other asset-backed IO, PO, or inverse floater securities.
-Additionally, the Portfolio may also invest, without limitation, in residual interest bonds.
+Underlying PIMCO Funds that may invest in these securities may invest up to 5% of their total assets in any combination of mortgage-related or other asset-backed IO, PO, or inverse floater securities.
+Additionally, certain Underlying PIMCO Funds may also invest, without limitation, in residual interest bonds.
 Residual interest bonds are a type of inverse floater.
 See "Municipal Bonds."